NFL in Toronto: Potential candidates for relocation

-Potential roadblocks
+Potential challenges

-Bringing an NFL team to Toronto would be quite expensive, with teams worth around $1 billion United States dollars in 2006 and rising rapidly since then.
+Bringing an NFL team to Toronto would be exorbitantly expensive, with teams worth around $1 billion United States dollars in 2006 and rising rapidly since then.
 The variable exchange rate of the US dollar with the Canadian dollar could make the purchase price larger for a Canadian group.
 Additionally, an NFL team in Toronto would have to pay its players in US dollars while collecting a significant fraction of its revenues in Canadian dollars, the same anomaly that other Canadian teams face.
 The Montreal Expos, Vancouver Grizzlies, original Winnipeg Jets and Quebec Nordiques all left the country between 1995 and 2004 when the value of the Canadian dollar was low.
 Finally, the NFL has various restrictions on ownership, such as prohibiting corporate ownership and requiring a controlling owner with at least a 30% stake in the team, limiting the pool of potential ownership groups.

 Another major issue is the stadium.
 Although Godfrey believed that Rogers Centre could host an NFL franchise, that stadium is unlikely to be viable long-term.
 Rogers Centre only has a capacity of 54,088 when configured for CFL games, which is larger than the NFL's 50,000-seat minimum, but would be the smallest capacity regular-season stadium in the league, the current smallest being Chicago's Soldier Field with 61,500 seats.
 While extra seats could be added due to the shorter NFL field (an NFL exhibition at the SkyDome in 1995 was attended by almost 55,800 fans) and the high walls at the ends of each end zone in CFL configuration, a large-scale renovation would be required to lower the playing surface.
 As a result, a new stadium, which would cost roughly $1 billion, would likely need to be built.
 Texans owner Bob McNair has said the city "wouldn't have to go out and build a stadium, and then try to get a team.
 But you'd have to be assured that the opportunity exists" for a new stadium to be constructed for a franchise to be approved for the city.
 Former mayors David Miller and Rob Ford both stated that funding for a new stadium would not come from the City of Toronto.
 It has been suggested that personal seat licenses could be sold to fund a new stadium.
 Godfrey said in 2006 that "if you had a 60,000-seat stadium and sold (personal seat licenses) for an average of $10,000, you'd raise $600 million ... you can build a hell of a stadium for that kind of money."